mvolkmann/node-liner/README.md

       }
     });

-## Demo

-To run a demo,
+To run the example above:

-    cd test
+    cd examples
-    node demo.js
+    node example.js